 This ‘capsule’ Scotch whisky doesn’t require a glass

-Now that the Tide pods trend is behind us, we have evolved to a classier, less disgusting invention: Scotch pods, or “glassless cocktails” for drinkers who can’t be bothered to pour.
+(CNN) — After the Tide pods craze, now we have Scotch pods, or “glassless cocktails” for drinkers who can’t be bothered to pour.

 “No ice.
 No stirrer.
 No glass.
 We’re redefining how whisky can be enjoyed … #noglassrequired,” The Glenlivet tweeted as part of its “Capsule Collection” roll-out, timed with London’s Cocktail Week.